 General Assumptions

-The following are general requirements of solar sites as listed by the MPCA Stormwater Manual:
+The following are general requirements project proposers must follow in order to use the stormwater credit for solar sites as described by the MPCA Stormwater Manual:

 Pervious surfaces must have ninety percent (90%) or greater uniform vegetated cover.
 Gravel is impervious, so pathways and roads within the solar panel farm cannot be considered pervious area.